tn3w/PaperAfk/README.md

 # Permission settings
 require-afk-permission: false      # Whether players need 'paperafk.afk' permission to use /afk
 require-afk-other-permission: true # Whether staff need 'paperafk.afk.other' permission to toggle AFK on other players

 # Display settings
 afk-indicator: "zZ"          # Text to display next to AFK players in the tab list

 # Auto-AFK settings
 auto-afk:
   enabled: true              # Whether players are automatically marked as AFK after inactivity
   time-minutes: 5            # Time in minutes before a player is automatically marked as AFK
   show-overlay: true         # Whether to show an overlay on the screen when auto-AFK is triggered

+# Combat settings
+combat:
+  cooldown-seconds: 30       # Time in seconds a player must wait after combat before using /afk
+  admin-bypass: true         # Whether administrators can bypass the combat cooldown
 ```

 ## Commands